 Huayna Picchu and Machu Picchu Mountain - Which One Should I Climb?

 Machu Picchu Mountain takes around 3.5/ 4 hours (there and back) and the distance is around 5.68 km (3.5 miles).
 Huayna Picchu is 3 - 3.5 hours (return) and the distance is 4 km / 2.5 miles.
-The trail leading up Huayna Picchu is very narrow with sheer drops, Machu Picchu Mountain is a lot wider trail without the scary drops.
+The trail leading up Huayna Picchu is very narrow with sheer drops, Machu Picchu Mountain has a lot wider trail without the scary drops.
 Both mountains inside Machu Picchu offer you a spectacular panoramic view of the surrounding mountains and valleys.
 When you make it to the top of Huayna Picchu, you will be able to see the Machu Picchu ruins and Machu Picchu Mountain.
 Conversely, from the top of Machu Picchu Mountain, you can see the Machu Picchu ruins and Huayna Picchu is the backdrop.
 Therefore, you will find amazing spots to take your unforgettable photos at the top of either mountain inside Machu Picchu!
 Make sure you purchase the correct circuit to climb the mountain of your choice inside Machu Picchu.
-Find out more about Machu Picchu Circuits here
+Find out more about Machu Picchu Circuits here.

 Huayna Picchu Mountain